jagzviruz/jagzviruz.github.io/src/posts/max-min-stack/post.md

 ---
-title: Implement a MaxMin Stack
+title: Implement a Max/Min Stack
 slug: /max-min-stack
 date: '2020-08-26T21:56'
 spoiler: Implement a stack data structure such that the maximum and minimum elements can be retrieved in *O(1)* time.